rmdavy/ntlmrelayx-wrap/README.md

 # cs-ntlmrelayx-wrap

-This is a simple wrapper which will automate the process of using cs-ntlmrelayx-wrap.py
+This is a simple wrapper which will automate the process of using the impacket file ntlmrelayx.py